 build solidarity with other communities that have experienced forced removal, detention, deportation and separation of families;

 coordinate intergenerational, cross-community healing circles addressing the trauma of our shared histories.

 TSURU means crane in Japanese, and symbolizes peace, compassion, hope and healing.
 In the traditional Japanese folk art of paper folding (origami), it is a popular, easy-to-learn figure that children and adults of all abilities can create.
 The cranes we fold today are expressions of SOLIDARITY with children, families and communities that are under attack.

-For stringing cranes, we ask that tsuru be strung with each tsuru touching the tsuru below it, with no loose thread or spaces between them.
+For stringing tsuru (cranes), we ask that tsuru be strung together, touching each other, with no loose thread or spaces between them.
 This is important, as it helps prevent the chain from tangling.
 If you would like to nest them inside each other, you may do so, but make sure they are not nested too tightly (otherwise the chain of tsuru cannot bend).
-Please make the chain of tsuru no longer than 4 feet/ 1.2 meters.